CadenzaProject/cadenzaproject.github.io/docs/clip1/take_part/clip1_rules.md

 We have provided teams with signals and listener responses for training and validation.
 This includes:

 1. The stereo audio that our listeners heard during the intelligibility tests.
 This audio may have no, mild or moderate hearing loss simulated.
-2. The audio without hearing loss simulation (in a third of cases, this is the same as (1)).
+2. The audio without hearing loss simulation (where (1) has hearing loss simulation).
 3. The listener's hearing impairment severity.
 4. The ground-truth text of the lyrics.
-5. The transcription by our listeners during the intelligibility tests.
+5. The transcription by our listeners during the intelligibility tests and the intelligibility scores.

 See [Data](../data/data) for more details on how these were generated.